jchristopher/attachments/readme.txt

 5. Drag and drop to sort

 == Changelog ==

+= 3.1.2 =
+* Fixed a regression that prevented successful migration of legacy Attachments data

 = 3.1.1 =
 * Fixed a Fatal Error when registering the text field